lmaqungo/inventory-application/README.md

 # Inventory application

-Inventory management application of a weapon store.
+Inventory management application for a weapon store.

 ## Features